 Not working with a listing agent means having full control of the listing when sellers put their homes for sale.
 This means deciding on the listing price, marketing strategy, and listing details.

 Being in charge of private showings when selling a home by owner means sellers get to have some flexibility.
 Even if there are a lot of potential buyers who request a house tour, FSBO sellers won't be caught off guard since they're the ones who will set the schedule.

 Since there is no middleman when selling a home by owner, there can be fewer complications.
 The sale can be closed faster and both buyers and sellers can move on to their new lives.
 In fact, according to NAR, 77% of FSBO homes are sold in less than two weeks.

-Drawbacks Of Selling Your Own House in South Carolina
+Drawbacks Of Selling Your Own House South Carolina

 As with any huge real estate transaction, FSBO has pros and cons.
 Depending on the situation, the cons of selling FSBO may outweigh the benefits.
-To decide if you should really push through, review these cons of selling your house on your own in South Carolina.
+To decide if you should really push through, review these cons of selling your South Carolina house on your own.

 Difficulty in Setting the Price

 Real estate agents know how to set an appealing but fair selling price.
 This task can be difficult when a seller decides to sell the home by owner since emotions can influence the price negatively.